zdoom-docs/stable/zscript-doc-9-glossary.md

 Structure List
 ==============

-Here is a full list of all structures in ZScript as of GZDoom 3.6.0.
-There are 70 structures total.
+Here is a full list of all structures in ZScript as of GZDoom 3.7.0.
+There are 74 structures total.
 Note that some of these are merely implementation details and should not be used in code.

 ```
 Struct
+├ AutoUseHealthInfo
 ├ Console
 ├ ConsoleEvent
 ├ CVar
 ├ DamageTypeDefinition
 ├ DehInfo
+├ Destructible
 ├ DropItem
 ├ DynArray_F32
 ├ DynArray_F64